 - Include key functionality – This includes the ability to categorize content, an easy-to-use directory, eCommerce, event listings, etc. We will get more into these below.

 There are many ways we have seen a directory organized – alphabetically, by category, or by date of membership.
 Each organizational structure has its pros and cons for users and directory management.

 Alphabetically, this may be the easiest to set up and manage, but it makes it difficult to find a specific type of business from a user standpoint.

 By category – This may be difficult to manage due to categorization limitations, but from a user standpoint, it’s the best.

 Date of membership – this may be the least effective for both users and management as it can be challenging to manage, and users don’t have any insight into its logic.

 The member profile page gives your community a centralized location to market themselves and help website visitors learn more about their small businesses.
 Member profile pages should include, at minimum, the following six items:

 These member profile pages can also be used to help earn links for your association by sending out a badge for the local business to put on their website that points back to their profile page.

-Having a well-structured and in-depth membership page will help tell the story of the association and provide enough information to drive new membership.
-The membership page should, at minimum, include the following 5 items.
+A well-structured and in-depth membership page will help tell the association’s story and provide enough information to drive new membership.
+The membership page should, at minimum, include the following five items.

 - History of the Association